 Friday, October 14th, 2016

-No matter the type of trees you have on your Texas property, you need to pay close attention to them and ensure that they are healthy and free from both disease and infestations.
+No matter the type of trees you have on your Austin property, you need to pay close attention to them and ensure that they are healthy and free from both disease and infestations.
 This is particularly important on fruit trees since you likely want to consume the fruit and that isn’t possible if the tree is unhealthy to the point where it simply doesn’t grow.
-Texas residents love growing Bradford pear trees since they do well in this climate and produce delicious fruit, but one of the most common issues affecting them is fireblight.
+Austin residents love growing Bradford pear trees since they do well in this climate and produce delicious fruit, but one of the most common issues affecting them is fireblight.

 Simply put, fireblight is a type of bacterial disease that will kill the shoot of your pears.
 It also affects apples and other related ornamental trees.
 The result is a tree or plant that looks as if it has been scorched by fire, giving this disease its name.
 It is caused by a bacterium and typically occurs between late spring and autumn.
 Fireblight won’t affect stone fruits like peaches, nectarines, cherries, or plums, just those within the family of Rosaceae and sub-family Pomoideae.